zafar-saleem/kamonde/README.md

 I also didn't change the `pages` file structure and continued working on it as provided in the task as I assume I will be working on existing codebase where I will mostly work on adding new features and fixing bugs etc alongside other major tasks.
 Therefore, I assume I would use mostly reusable code apart from adding some more when required.

-I decided to implement this project outside of `CodeSandBox` as this approach would give slightly better idea to reviewers the process of my working on this project.
+I decided to implement this project outside of `codepen` as this approach would give slightly better idea to reviewers the process of my working on this project. -->

 ## Contributors